 Where can I go for more support or information?

 The Donor Conception Network (DCN) has produced a series of booklets called ‘Telling and Talking’.
 These aim to prepare and support parents of donor-conceived people to tell their children about their origins.

-The booklets can be ordered online or downloaded from the DCN website.
+The booklets can be ordered online or downloaded for a cost from the website

-You may wish to seek counselling, or similar support services, on best methods of discussing donor conception with your child.
+You may want to access professional support services such as counselling to discuss the best methods for talking about donor conception with your child.